p4535992/inventory-plus/README.md

 ### If you want to buy me a coffee [![alt-text](https://img.shields.io/badge/-Patreon-%23ff424d?style=for-the-badge)](https://www.patreon.com/p4535992) or if you want to support the original author with paypal  to felix.mueller.86@web.de

 A Foundry VTT module to enhance the dnd5e inventory.
-Allows to customize your Inventory in various ways.
+Allows to customize your Inventory in various ways, transfer items instead duplicate between character sheet, ordering the items, and many other feature hidden under the hood.

 ![example](./wiki/preview.jpg)